mathkimchi/singularity/README.md

 I think it is possible to let the manager and main logic have a library and a binary, but if not I will make manager a binary and the main logic a library.

 This didn't work, new idea is to try using unix sockets with vanilla rust, but I am open to using rustix.
 Still spawning with Command.
+I will start every message with a length of the actual message.

 My ideas are still pretty broad, but I think I can make new progress based on what I wrote so far.
 The next step is: